-1 lifeguard on duty per shift for weekdays and 2 lifeguards on duty per shift for weekends
+1 lifeguard on duty per shift for weekdays and 2 lifeguards on duty per shift for weekends and long-weekend holidays.

-Fridays, Saturdays, Sundays and Holidays will have an additional badge checker on duty per shift.
+Fridays, Saturdays, Sundays and Holidays will have an additional membership checker / admin on duty per shift.

+For the avoidance of doubt, Arch Pools will ensure there each shift in the above Hours of Operation is covered by the requisite lifeguard(s) and membership checker / admin.

-Lifeguards assigned to the Premises shall be certified with no less than the minimum credentials required by state law.
-This may include lifeguard training, first aid, and CPR from state-approved organizations.
+Lifeguards assigned to the Premises, including any subcontracted lifeguards, shall be certified with no less than the minimum credentials required by state law.
+This shall include lifeguard training, first aid, and CPR from state-approved organizations.
 Copies of all lifeguard certificates shall be maintained at the Premises at all times.

 Additionally, Arch Pools shall provide centralized telephone support between the hours of 9:00am and 8:00pm seven days a week.

+Orientation.

+Arch Pools, jointly with Client, will hold one on-site orientation meeting for all Arch Pools Premises Staff during the Pre-Opening Services Period.

 Daily operations.

 Arch Pools shall perform the following tasks at the Premises at regular intervals as needed in Arch Pools’ reasonable discretion:

-Provide sufficient qualified and certified Arch Pools Premises Staff to operate the Premises in compliance with state and local codes and regulations
+Provide sufficient qualified and certified Arch Pools Premises Staff to operate the Premises in compliance with state and local codes and regulations and in accordance with the Scope of Services herein

+Abide by, and require Arch Pools Premises Staff to abide by the Client operating protocols discussed during the pre-opening on-site orientation meeting

 Ensure that Premises are ready for patrons at opening time

-Record the number of pool users, water and air temperature, weather conditions, and water conditions on a daily basis and record results in the Premises log book.
+Record the number of pool users, water and air temperature, weather conditions, and water conditions on a daily basis and record results in the Premises log book

 Prepare safety equipment reports and Premises vandalism reports